yp87/HomeAssistant/README.md

 - ~~Setup stub secrets for futur travis integration~~
 - ~~Setup travis to validate configs in PR~~
 - Automatically update config for hass and restart when build pass on master
+    - How?
+Can use github webhooks with the smee.io service to receive events without opening incoming port.
+    - Then what?
+Create a docker image to run the smee.io client to receive events.
+    - But we need to transfer the command to the host so it can run the deploy script
+      - How?
+        - ssh into host? security concerns, but allow to directly run scripts on host.
+        - named pipe or socket? we would need an always running service on the host that can receive the commands.. but would be nice to run everything from docker :(
+        - any other solution?
 - Automatically update config for hass and restart when build pass on specific branches/commit/PR?
 - ~~Read .HA_VERSION to pull correct image in travis~~
 - Allow to build with latest Home assistant version to check config before upgrade Home Assistant